toml-lang/toml/README.md

 d = 2
 ```

-You cannot define any key or key group more than once.
+You cannot define any key or table more than once.
 Doing so is invalid.

 ```toml
 # DO NOT DO THIS